Monday, 4 May 2026

 Reform of the EU Social Security Regulation Expected Soon

-The planned reform of the EU social security framework is expected to take place in the first half of 2026 and will bring new challenges and opportunities in the field of cross‑border employment.
-Evolving forms of work, an increasingly mobile workforce and digitalisation are giving rise to ever more complex legal and administrative issues.
+According to current plans, the proposed reform of the EU social security framework may take place in the first half of 2026, creating new challenges and opportunities in the field of cross-border employment.
+Changing forms of work, a mobile workforce, and digitalisation are giving rise to increasingly complex legal and administrative issues.

 Reform of the EU Social Security Regulation Expected Soon